Dan013577947/Snakes-and-Ladders/README.md

 # Snakes and Ladders
 ## Overview
 Snakes and Ladders is a final group project in one of my subjects in College.
-There are mini and large Pythons on the way which give demotions and Ladders which gives promotions.
+There are mini and large Pythons on the way which give demotions and Ladders which give promotions.
 A dice based game, click 'y' each time to roll a dice and move forward.
 The game includes data manipulation and algorithms.
 I earned money with this game after selling it to my classmates, I also taught them Python language and explained how my program works.
 I included a video of it working in my Facebook and Youtube Channel, feel free to watch my work :)
 ## Video Link
 - **Facebook**: [Watch on FB](https://www.facebook.com/share/v/1CrK9MEjZW/)